This recipe for Earl Grey dark chocolate tart with graham cracker crust and Earl Grey whipped cream is sponsored by Cacao Barry.

 - Pour the crust mixture in the tart pan, and press it out firmly and evenly all over the base and up the sides of the pan.

 - Bake the crust for about 10 minutes.
 Remove the pan from the oven and set it on a wire rack to cool.
+If you are unsure about this step, check out my tips on how to remove a tart from a tart pan.

 - Begin by simmering (not boiling) the cream in a small saucepan with the tea bags for about 10 minutes over medium-low heat.
 Remove the pan from the stove, but leave the tea bags in while you work on the chocolate.